Mission of CASA

 What is the need?

-Currently in Cochise County 181 children are in foster care.
-Only 81 of these children have a Court Appointed Special Advocate (CASA) who has taken action to give them a voice in court.
-The 45 CASAs in Cochise County dedicate time and energy to ensure that the best interests of our children in care are being met.
+Currently in Cochise County we have about 300 children in foster care.
+Only about 15% of those children have a Court Appointed Special Advocate (CASA) who has taken action to give them a voice in court.
+The CASAs in Cochise County dedicate time and energy to ensure that the best interests of our children in care are being met.
 Never has the need for CASAs been greater than it is now!
 Will you take positive action for Cochise County’s foster children?
 Make that call today!

 |Program Name:||Cochise County CASA Program|